SatelCreative/azure-function-app-boilerplate/howto.md

 - `AZURE_TENANT_ID`
 - `AZURE_SUBSCRIPTION_ID`

-Once the app has been created on Azure, in order to add the ENV variables This boilerplate provides a production-ready foundation for building Azure Function-based integrations with proper monitoring, deployment pipelines, and infrastructure management.
+This boilerplate provides a production-ready foundation for building Azure Function-based integrations with proper monitoring, deployment pipelines, and infrastructure management.